Kathleen Patrón, Chief of Staff

 Meg Ribera, Legislative Director and General Counsel

 Meg is a graduate of Simmons College’s School of Social Work and the University of Washington School of Law.
 As both an attorney and clinical social worker, Meg has spent her career serving vulnerable children and their families in a variety of capacities.
 Meg comes to the team with experience in and a passion for equitable access to education, health care, and housing.
-Meg is a Massachusetts native who spent much of her childhood visiting family in Chatham.
+Raised in Massachusetts, Meg spent much of her childhood visiting family in Chatham.
 She enjoys spending her time outside of work with her husband, two children, and their rescue dog.

 Meg (pronouns she/her/hers) can be reached at Meg.Ribera@masenate.gov